 We do not bill insurance directly, but will provide you with a receipt that you can submit to your insurance company for re-imbursement

-Our staff can not diagnose or prescribe any injury.
+Our staff can not diagnose or prescribe for any injury.
+We are all massage therapists.
 We can not tell you if something is broken/torn/sprained/strained.
 Likely, we will refer you to the appropriate medical professional.

 Well, could you do the splits before your session?
 Your results may vary.